Friday, December 23, 2011

 Kira stepped out of the taxi into a driving rain at Fifth and Market and ducked under the overhang of the nearest building.
 She glanced at her watch, as she pushed a wet strand of dark hair back from her face.
 She had a golden alabaster skin that made her beautiful.
 Her hair was pulled back with a silver clip and her eyes held great curiosity in them.
 She shook the rain from flaps of her tan trench coat and glanced around.

 She was an hour early for her appointment with her attorney so she might as well shop in the neighbor hood.
 She noticed an antique store on the opposite side of the street.
 She didn’t remember seeing it last month.
 Not many cars were around this early in the morning.
 She dashed over to it.
-Wei Loo's Antiquities,
+Wei Loo's Antiquities, she read above the door.
+The windows had various statues and boxes stacked in them.
+Nothing unique or original, but still she had an hour to wander.
+A smell of mould and old papers mixed with a smoky berry smell seeped from the ill-fitting door.

 She pushed the red door.
 It held but then gave way so quickly that she stumbled over the door sill.
 Kira entered the dim shop which was mostly lit by spotlights accentuating the artifacts from various Dynasties.